only2kilo/el-co-chat/README.md

 # el-co-chat
 a chat site for el camino
+on replit as well